Last Updated on

 In fact, the sheer numbers of reviews for an affordable, compact binocular is what earned the Colorado a spot on among our Barska binocular reviews – well that and the very bright yellow or pink armored housing that protects the weatherproof optic.

-To get a sneak peak on what has people in the hundreds buying up the Colorado bino, here’s the Q&A.
+To get a sneak peak on what has people in the hundreds buying up the Colorado binocular, here’s the Q&A.

 - Multiple size options